omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Compose.md

 #Compose

 A framework for entry-level web literacy & 21st Century skills.
-Write - Compose: Building, organising, and sharing digital content that is accessible and approachable.
+Write - Compose: Building, organizing, and sharing digital content that is accessible and approachable.

 ## Task 1 Storytelling with User Input
-You will learn how to use **HTML, CSS, and JavaScript** to turn user input into a brand new story on a webpage.
+You will learn how to use **HTML, CSS, and JavaScript** to turn user input into a brand new story on a webpage, learning about **composing.**

 **Task**
 * Click the ["Remix"] (https://thimbleprojects.org/chadsansing/50670/) button.
 This will open Thimble.
 You'll see template form that has been created to get you started..